-This beautiful, ornate interior property currently houses the Karpeles Manuscript Library Museum but was originally built in the early for the Newburgh Savings Bank, incorporated in 1852.
+This beautiful, property with an ornate, stately interior currently houses the Karpeles Manuscript Library Museum but was originally built in the early for the Newburgh Savings Bank, incorporated in 1852.

 The historic bank building is a stone structure that exudes stately elegance both inside and out, with details from a bygone era, such as coffered ceilings, and dramatic wood paneling.